 In order to address copyright issues relating to the Internet, the PRC Supreme People's Court adopted the Interpretations on Some Issues Concerning Applicable Laws for Trial of Disputes over Internet Copyrights, or the Interpretations.
 The Interpretations establish joint liability for Internet service providers if they participate in, assist in or abet infringing activities committed by any other person through the Internet, are aware of infringing activities committed by their website users through the Internet or fail to remove infringing content or take other action to eliminate infringing consequences after receiving warning with evidence of such infringing activities from the copyright holder.
 In addition, Internet service providers will be held liable for copyright infringement if they knowingly upload, transmit or provide any methods, equipment or materials which are intended to bypass or disrupt circumvention technologies designed to protect copyrights of other people.
 Upon request, the Internet service providers should provide the copyright holder with the registration information of the alleged violator for claiming the infringing liabilities, provided that such copyright holder has produced relevant evidence of identification, copyright ownership and infringement.
 Where the Internet service provider takes measures to remove the infringing content after receiving warning from the copyright holder with good evidence, the court will not support the claim of the alleged violator against such Internet service provider for breach of contract.
 According to the Copyright Law, an infringer must be subject to various consequences, which include stopping the infringement, eliminating the damages, apologizing to the copyright owners and compensating the loss of copyright owners.
 The Copyright Law further provides that the infringer shall compensate the actual loss suffered by the copyright owner.
-If the actual loss of the copyright owner is difficult to determine, the illegal income received by the infringer as a result of the infringement shall be deemed as the actual loss or if such illegal income is difficult to be determine, the court may decide the amount of the actual loss up to RMB500,000.
+If the actual loss or if such illegal income is difficult to be determine, the court may decide the amount of the a